 Skip to main content

 The desktop agent is the part your team installs.
 Once it’s on, it watches the AI tools they already use and applies your policy on the device, before a prompt or file is sent — no browser extension required, because one agent covers both the AI apps in the browser (ChatGPT, Claude) and the AI APIs behind coding tools (Cursor, IDE assistants, SDKs).
-It runs on macOS and Windows and behaves identically on both.
+It ships today on macOS (signed and notarized).
+Windows and Linux are in active development (private preview) and not yet generally available.

 Install